maxmind/GeoIP2-php/README.md

 This code requires PHP 5.3 or greater.
 Older versions of PHP are not supported.

-This library also relies on the Guzze HTTP client, http://guzzlephp.org/
+This library also relies on the [Guzze HTTP client](http://guzzlephp.org/).

 ## Contributing ##